Digvijay-Parmar/2048-Game-Console-Version/README.md

 ---

 **Conclusion**
-- That is all from our side hope you like this.
+- That is all about end-sem project, we have learnt many things from this project as metion above and not to forget we have learn much abot Git and Github during All this course.
+So Thank's a lot for giving these types of unique projects and hope you like this one from our side.